priorityinterrupt/ansible-role-nginx/README.md

         upstream: {name: "django", type: "server", destination: "127.0.0.1:1111"}
 ## Warning

-If you enable nginx_upstream_repo on a RedHat based operating system this role will remove the EPEL repository if installed due to it interfering with the use of the nginx.org repository for nginx.
+If you enable nginx_upstream_repo on a RedHat based operating system this role will remove the EPEL repository if installed due to it interfering with the use of the upstream nginx.org repository for nginx.